 Internet in the trains

-Many long distance trains are equipped with 3G/4G signal amplifiers.
+All long-distance trains are equipped with 3G/4G signal amplifiers.
 If you have a phone with internet access, you can use this improved signal.
 On other trains, you can use the unamplified signal.

-You can use your smartphone to pick up the 3G/4G signal and configure the phone as a Wifi hotspot.
-That allows Wifi enabled equipment such as a laptop or a tablet to access the internet.
-Buy an appropriate SIM card to save money.
+You can use your smartphone to pick up the 3G/4G signal and configure the phone as a wifi hotspot.
+That allows wifi-enabled equipment such as a laptop or a tablet to access the internet.
+Buy an appropriate SIM card or wifi hotspot to save money.